Filovent yacht charter agency

 Belgrade

-- Authentic: visit Belgrade.
-The Serbian capital has forged its identity from... see+ the confluence of Ottoman, Austrian and Slavic cultures.
-Built on a series of hills backed by the Sava River, Belgrade offers a variety of urban landscapes to discover.
-See streets of 19th-century mansions, Art Nouveau buildings and Kalemegdan Park.
+Optional excursions: - Authentic: tour of Belgrade.
+The Serbian capital has forged its identity at... see+ the crossroads of Ottoman, Austrian, and Slavic cultures.
+Built on a series of hills backing onto the Sava River, Belgrade offers a variety of urban landscapes that are perfect for exploring.
+You will see streets lined with 19th-century mansions, Art Nouveau buildings, and Kalemegdan Park.

-- Experience Belgrade by bike.
-The "White City" boasts plenty of space, vast riverbanks and green spaces.
-At the crossroads of its Eastern, Slavic and Austrian influences, the Serbian capital has carved out its own identity, winning over many a traveler.
+Or - Experience: visit Belgrade by bike.
+The "white city" boasts plenty of space, vast riverbanks, and green spaces.
+At the crossroads of Eastern, Slavic, and Austrian influences, the Serbian capital has forged its own identity and attracts many travelers.

 Return on board.
-Sailing to Donji Milanovac.
-You'll sail across the great plain, skirting the islands of Cakljanac, Grocanska...
-Then, after passing the village of Ram, the landscape changes to give way to a wide panorama between river and mountain, further on, at the entrance to the Djerdap gorge, the Golubac fortress announces the Carpathian massifs.
+Sail to Donji Milanovac.
+You will sail across the great plain, passing the islands of Cakljanac, Grocanska...
+Then, after passing the village of Ram, the landscape changes to reveal a wide panorama between river and mountains.
+Further on, at the entrance to the Djerdap Gorge, the Golubac Fortress heralds the Carpathian Mountains.

 Optional services: Guided tour of Belgrade, Belgrade bicycle tour, see+